-- Go to the Security Command Center Resources page in the
+- Go to the Security Command Center Settings page in the

-- Go to the Security Command Center Resources page in the Cloud Console.
+- Go to the Security Command Center Settings page in the Cloud Console.

 For more information, see configuring Security Command Center resources.

-When Container Threat Detection generates findings, you can view them in Security Command Center, or in Cloud Logging if you have configured Security Command Center sinks to write to Google Cloud's operations suite.
+When Container Threat Detection generates findings, you can view them in Security Command Center.
+If you have configured Security Command Center sinks to write to Google Cloud's operations suite, you can also view findings in Cloud Logging.
 To generate a finding and verify your configuration, you can intentionally trigger a detector and test Container Threat Detection.

 Container Threat Detection has the following latencies:

-- Activation latency of one hour for newly onboarded organizations.
+- Activation latency of 3.5 hours for newly onboarded organizations.

-- Activation latency of one hour for newly created clusters.
+- Activation latency of 30 minutes for newly created clusters.

 - Detection latency of minutes for threats in clusters that have been activated.